kiedtl/finwe/doc/language.md

 ## When/else

-When blocks are Bur's conditionals.
+When blocks are Finwë's conditionals.
 Behold:

 ```
 // some boolean value is on the stack